-Michael A. Thompson, MD, PhD is a hematologist/oncologist and medical director of early cancer research at Aurora Health Care in Milwaukee, WI.
+Michael A. Thompson, MD, PhD is a hematologist/oncologist and medical director of the Early Phase Cancer Research Program at Aurora Health Care in Milwaukee, WI.

 Dr. Thompson is a native of Minnesota.
 He received his Bachelor of Science degree in Molecular Biology from the University of Wisconsin - Madison, his Medical Degree from Mayo Medical School, Rochester, MN, and PhD in Molecular Pharmacology and Experimental Therapeutics from the Mayo Graduate School.
 He completed his Internal Medicine Residency at the Mayo Clinic College of Medicine.
 He obtained his Hematology/Oncology Fellowship at the University of Texas M. D. Anderson Cancer Center in Houston, TX.
 He is board certified in Internal Medicine, Medical Oncology, and Hematology.
 Dr. Thompson received the American Society of Clinical Oncology (ASCO) Young Investigator Aware in 2006 and the Achievement in Clinical Investigation Award through the M. D. Anderson Cancer Center Hematology-Oncology Fellowship Program in 2007.
 As a fellow he trained in the American Society of Hematology Clinical Research Training Institute (ASH CRTI).